shudwi/lanchat/README.md

 - Printing is wierd ( Can someone help me fix it?)
 - No encryption (boo)
 - No protection against DOS
-- Picks your username from the shell (you can use any username uing --name )
+- Picks your username from the shell (you can use any username using --name )
 - It's **pseudo-distributed** .
 It actually uses a server-client model of communication but does so in a manner that everyone just ends up seeing the client.